robrollback/kyoto_variant_discovery/README.md

 [Solution](solutions/_sample_genotypes.md)

-##Guidelines for variant Exploration
+##Guidelines for Variant Exploration
-With a prior knowledge of the variant of interest, it is easy to find and validate the present of rs4244285
+With a prior knowledge of the variant of interest, it is easy to find and validate the present of [rs4244285](http://www.snpedia.com/index.php/Rs4244285)

 However, in cases where the answer is unknown, variant prioritization is not trivial.
 Study design and initial hypotheses will guide the exploration of the results.